Bridget Maasland: Career

 Other shows have included her own production, Je leven in de steigers (based on Extreme Home Makeover), the news program NSE, Woef! (own production about dog training), the talk show Late Night met Maasland & Geel and Hoe word ik een Gooische Vrouw? (a satirical take on how to become and behave ladylike).

-In the end of 2007 Bridget moved over to the commercial station RTL Nederland because Talpa officially ceased to exist.
-On 27 August Bridget's new show "Hoe Word Ik Een New Yorkse Vrouw?" started.
+In the end of 2007, Bridget moved over to the commercial station RTL Nederland because Talpa officially ceased to exist.
+On 27 August Bridget's new show Hoe Word Ik Een New Yorkse Vrouw? started.
 It has the same concept as "Hoe Word Ik Een Gooische Vrouw?"

 She also replaced Renate Verbaan in the second season of Beauty & de Nerd.[1].
-Because Bridget and het boy friend Pepijn Padberg were expecting their first child in 2008, she came with the production "Hoe word ik mama in Amsterdam-Zuid?.[2]".
+Because Bridget and het boyfriend Pepijn Padberg were expecting their first child in 2008, she came with the production "Hoe word ik mama in Amsterdam-Zuid?.[2]".
 Since 2007 Bridget regularly presents the tabloid RTL Boulevard, where she replaces Albert Verlinde.
 She also presents the programma Lekker Slim!.

-On 17 December 2009 it was announced that Bridget had broken up with Pepijn Padberg.[3]
+On 17 December 2009, it was announced that Bridget had broken up with Pepijn Padberg.[3]
 From September 2010 until February 2011 [4] she was going steady with Johnny de Mol.
-In September 2011 it was announced that she has a relationship with company lawyer Pieter van Schaik who is ten years her junior.
+In September 2011, it was announced that she has a relationship with company lawyer Pieter van Schaik who is ten years her junior.
 However, on Monday 16 April 2012 on RTL Boulevard TV she announced that she had terminated this relationship.

-From 3 January 2011 Bridget Maasland has been acting the bitchy Carla in the BNN-series Walhalla.
+From 3 January 2011, Bridget Maasland has been acting the bitchy Carla in the BNN-series Walhalla.
 At RTL 5 she is one of the presenters of the new program Wie is de Reisleider?, that was seen from January on.

-On 21 May 2011 Maasland was laureated with the Amsterdam Fashion Award during the Amsterdam Fashion Gala.
+On 21 May 2011, Maasland was laureated with the Amsterdam Fashion Award during the Amsterdam Fashion Gala.

 In 2022, she appeared in the television show The Masked Singer.

+In 2025, she appeared in the 25th season of the television show Wie is de Mol?.